 (iii) A management decision was not issued.

 (c) Corrective action plan.
-At the completion of the audit, the auditee must prepare, in a document separate from the auditor's findings described in § 200.516, a corrective action plan to address each audit finding included in the current year auditor's reports.
-The corrective action plan must provide the name(s) of the contact person(s) responsible for corrective action, the corrective action planned, and the anticipated completion date.
-If the auditee does not agree with the audit findings or believes corrective action is not required, then the corrective action plan must include an explanation and specific reasons.
+At the completion of the audit, the auditee must prepare a corrective action plan to address each audit finding included in the auditor’s report for the current year.
+The corrective action plan must be a document separate from the auditor’s findings described in § 200.516.
+The corrective action plan must also provide the name(s) of the contact person(s) responsible for the corrective action, the corrective action to be taken, and the anticipated completion date.
+When the auditee does not agree with the audit findings or believes corrective action is not required, the corrective action plan must include a detailed explanation of the reasons.

 § 200.512 Report submission.

 (a) General.
-(1) The audit must be completed and the data collection form described in paragraph (b) of this section and reporting package described in paragraph (c) of this section must be submitted within the earlier of 30 calendar days after receipt of the auditor's report(s), or nine months after the end of the audit period.
+(1) The audit, the data collection form, and the reporting package must be submitted within 30 calendar days after the auditee receives the auditor’s report(s) or nine months after the end of the audit period (whichever is earlier).
+The cognizant agency for audit or oversight agency for audit (in the absence of a cognizant agency for audit) may authorize an extension when the nine-month timeframe would place an undue burden on the auditee.
 If the due date falls on a Saturday, Sunday, or Federal holiday, the reporting package is due the next business day.

-(2) Unless restricted by Federal statutes or regulations, the auditee must make copies available for public inspection.
+(2) The auditee must make copies available for public inspection unless restricted by Federal statute or regulation.
 Auditees and auditors must ensure that their respective parts of the reporting package do not include protected personally identifiable information.

 (b) Data collection.
-The FAC is the repository of record for subpart F of this part reporting packages and the data collection form.
+The FAC is the repository of record for subpart F reporting packages and the data collection form.
 All Federal agencies, pass-through entities and others interested in a reporting package and data collection form must obtain it by accessing the FAC.

-(1) The auditee must submit required data elements described in Appendix X to Part 200, which state whether the audit was completed in accordance with this part and provides information about the auditee, its Federal programs, and the results of the audit.
-The data must include information available from the audit required by this part that is necessary for Federal agencies to use the audit to ensure integrity for Federal programs.
-The data elements and format must be approved by OMB, available from the FAC, and include collections of information from the reporting package described in paragraph (c) of this section.
-A senior level representative of the auditee (e.g., state controller, director of finance, chief executive officer, or chief financial officer) must sign a statement to be included as part of the data collection that says that the auditee complied with the requirements of this part, the data were prepared in accordance with this part (and the instructions accompanying the form), the reporting package does not include protected personally identifiable information, the information included in its entirety is accurate and complete, and that the FAC is authorized to make the reporting package and the form publicly available on a website.
+(1) The auditee must submit the required data collection form described in Appendix X of this part.
+This form provides information about the auditee, its Federal programs, the results of the audit, and whether the audit was completed in accordance with this part.
+The form must include all information required by this part that is necessary for Federal agencies to use the audit to ensure the integrity of Federal programs.
+The form includes data elements and a format that OMB must approve, is available from the FAC, and include collections of information from the reporting package described in paragraph (c).

+(2) A senior-level representative of the auditee (for example, a State controller, director of finance, chief executive officer, or chief financial officer) must sign a statement to be included as part of the data collection form stating that the auditee complied with the requirements of this part, including that: